blazejkotowski/undoing-lab/src/_content/_pages/about.md

 title: about
 ---

-**UNDOING LAB**
+**UNDOING STUDIO**
 Is a digital lab
 that casts new worlds
 through new sounds

-Founded in conceptual literacy, artistic foresight and affective sensibility, at Undoing lab we craft hybrid forms of media that forge new experiences.
+Founded in conceptual literacy, artistic foresight and affective sensibility, at Undoing Studio we craft hybrid forms of media that forge new experiences.

 With a good grip of contemporary tendencies and new technologies, we build upon the capacity of sound to create sensations, atmospheres and narratives that will be remembered.